 The group is voluntary and is made up of interested and engaged individuals who have a passion for diversity and inclusion generally, as well as specific areas of interest or personal importance.
 As a result, engagement is excellent and the group are committed to bringing new ideas to the table and driving forward events and initiatives.

 The Diversity & Inclusions group focus on a number of key areas at the moment, but are always open to new initiatives brought forward by our members.
 Our current areas of focus are:

-We have an LGBT group which is a part of our overall Diversity & Inclusion group and contributes to all diversity and inclusion initiatives in the firm.
-However, the sub-group has been formed to drive LGBT focused awareness initiatives and events within the firm and also develop external relationships within our immediate community.
+We have an LGBTQ & Allies group which is a part of our overall Diversity & Inclusion group and contributes to all diversity and inclusion initiatives in the firm.
+However, the sub-group has been formed to drive LGBTQ focused awareness initiatives and events within the firm and also develop external relationships within our immediate community.

-The group aims to ensure that Kingsley Napley provides a visible and valued support network for LGBT employees, and collectively, working with Stonewall and other bodies we will work towards ensuring the firm is recognised as an employer of choice within the LGBT community.
+The group aims to ensure that Kingsley Napley provides a visible and valued support network for LGBTQ employees, and collectively, working with Stonewall and other bodies we will work towards ensuring the firm is recognised as an employer of choice within the LGBTQ community.

 Mentoring and social mobility

 We have listened to feedback from our people who wanted to give time and their expertise, as well as funding and work experience opportunities.
 To respond to this, we have committed to supporting a number of organisations, put forward by D&I group members, and these are: